 The National Climate Change Adaptation Strategy (2010) supports teacher training by proposing a collaboration between the Malta Resources Authority and the Ministry of Education to develop teaching aids and materials that define climate change adaptation, to be available through the Internet.
 However, news on implementation remains unavailable at the time of this review.

-Malta participates in a community network called the EIT Climate-KIC (European Institute of Innovation and Technology Climate Knowledge and Innovation Community) that mainly involves various European countries and actors in the public and private sector and non-profit organizations.
+Malta participates in a community network called the EIT Climate-KIC (Knowledge and Innovation Community) that mainly involves various European countries and actors in the public and private sector and non-profit organizations.
 Since 2016, the EIT Climate-KIC Malta Hub has implemented four ongoing programs for transformative climate action and a climate-resilient economy.
 Young Innovators is one such project, to train teachers in developing approaches that increase awareness of climate change for students 12 to 18 years old.
 The project seeks to address climate change challenges and effective solutions that include building the innovative capabilities of students.
 Teachers receive a handbook with lesson plans and an introduction to systems thinking in the classroom with visual tools.

 III) Climate change in higher education